Superpanda35/Serious-Sam/docs/status.md

 ## Project Summary ##

   Our hero Sam will fight with zombies in a 16x16 place.
 The difference between our Sam and Sam who in the video game is that our Sam is using golden sword to fight.
-Even though Sam is not be able to move around, he still can aim the cloest target to deal damage.
-In the future, Sam will move and turn around to deal zombies from all directions.
-We will expalin in detail in the Remainning Goals and Challenges section.
+Sam is able to  move and turn around to deal damage and try to kill all the zombies from all directions.
+Under 20 seconds limit, Sam will try to kill all the enemies while avoiding as less damage as possible.

 ## Approach ##